jaemnkm/11-11.development/_posts/20191111/2019-11-01-fullness-of-being.md

 </span>
 <br>
 <span style="margin-left: 40px;">
 Turing was trying to prove Gödel’s Incompleteness Theorem.
 A logical system must be flawed in order to exist so you can make it go into an infinite loop.
 And you can’t design an uber meta program that can predict (aka the future…) when any other algorithm will go into an infinite loop…which means that the future is open, like how poems are, because there must always be some opacity in a logical system in order for it to be transparent, or true.
-Godel created his theorem because about Russell and Whitehead were trying to police mathematician Cantor (a mathematician like Godel), police him with logic.
+Godel created his theorem because Russell and Whitehead were trying to police mathematician Cantor (a mathematician like Godel), police him with logic.
 Cantor discovered infinities that were ‘bigger” than regular.
 And infinity truly means you can’t count (compute) it, not it goes on forever…in between Hilbert was wondering whether computational processes could be seen to stop (the Entscheidungsproblem)…it’s like they invented computers to prove that computers can’t do everything…and then the Max 8 showed up…
 </span>
 <br>
 <span style="margin-left: 40px;">